-- 3.45 The Council measures and manages its exposures to treasury management risks using the following indicators. - 3.46 Security: The Council adopts a voluntary measure of its exposure to credit risk of its investment portfolio through regular rating advice from its treasury management adviser and through market information from contacts such as brokers and other Councils. - 3.47 Liquidity: The Council has adopted a voluntary measure of its exposure to liquidity risk by monitoring the amount of cash available to meet unexpected payments within a rolling three-month period, without additional borrowing:
+- 3.42 The Council measures and manages its exposures to treasury management risks using the following indicators. - 3.43 Security: The Council adopts a voluntary measure of its exposure to credit risk of its investment portfolio through regular rating advice from its treasury management adviser and through market information from contacts such as brokers and other councils. - 3.44 Liquidity: The Council has adopted a voluntary measure of its exposure to liquidity risk by monitoring the amount of cash available to meet unexpected payments within a rolling three-month period, without additional borrowing:

-Liquidity risk indicator Target Total cash available within 3 months £20m
+Liquidity risk indicator Target Total cash available within 3 months £10m

-3.48 Interest Rate Exposures: The Council is exposed principally to risk in terms of its exposure to interest rate movements on its borrowing and investments.
-The Council is heavily reliant on investment income to support expenditure and has several strategies in place for managing such risk.
+3.45 Interest Rate Exposures: The Council is exposed principally to risk in terms of its exposure to interest rate movements on its borrowing and investments.

-- 3.49 The Council's treasury adviser provides analysis of market movements and assists in investment decisions based on their knowledge of current market conditions and interest rate forecasting. - 3.50 The Council generally invests medium- to long-term at fixed rates.
-The Council currently has no variable rate investments. - 3.51 Fixed rate investments and borrowings are those where the rate of interest is fixed for at least 12 months, measured from the start of the financial year or the transaction date if later.
-All other instruments are classified as variable rate. - 3.52 Maturity Structure of Borrowing: This indicator is set to control the Council's exposure to refinancing risk.
-We calculate this as the amount of fixed rate borrowing we can have maturing in each period as a percentage of total projected borrowing that is at a fixed rate.
+- The Council is heavily reliant on investment income to support expenditure and has several strategies in place for managing such risk. - 3.46 The Council's treasury adviser provides analysis of market movements and assists in investment decisions based on their knowledge of current market conditions and interest rate forecasting. - 3.47 The Council generally invests medium- to long-term at fixed rates.
+The Council currently has no variable rate investments. - 3.48 Fixed rate investments and borrowings are those where the rate of interest is fixed for at least 12 months, measured from the start of the financial year or the transaction date if later.
+All other instruments are classified as variable rate. - 3.49 Maturity Structure of Borrowing: This indicator is set to control the Council's exposure to refinancing risk.
+We calculate this as the amount of fixed rate borrowing, we can have maturing in each period as a percentage of total projected borrowing that is at a fixed rate.
 The calculation takes fixed rate to be whether the borrowing was taken out at a fixed rate for a fixed period of time, regardless of that length of time.
 The upper and lower limits on the maturity structure of borrowing are as shown in Table 6.
-It should be noted that as the bulk of our long term debt has been fixed and designed to be paid down year by year, that as the debt matures as shown below there is not a need to refinance that debt.

-Table 6: Maturity Structure of Borrowing
+Table 6: Maturity Structure of Borrowing Upper Percentages are cumulative)